staadecker/pdf-color-remover/README.md

 - If you find that the script is filtering out too much or too little content you can edit `STD_CUTOFF` in `script.py`.
 The smaller the value the more content is filtered out.
 See code comments for further details.

+- The script adds a blank page at the start of your document.
+If this bothers you, feel free to remove the blank page with one of the many online editors.